bucketco/bucket-javascript-sdk/packages/cli/README.md

 ### `bucket apps`

-Commands for managing Bucket apps.
+Commands for managing Reflag apps.

 ## Global Options

 These options can be used with any command:

 - `--debug`: Enable debug mode for verbose output.
-- `--base-url <url>`: Set the base URL for Bucket API.
+- `--base-url <url>`: Set the base URL for Reflag API.
 - `--api-url <url>`: Set the API URL directly (overrides base URL).
-- `--api-key <key>`: Bucket API key for non-interactive authentication.
+- `--api-key <key>`: Reflag API key for non-interactive authentication.
 - `--help`: Display help information for a command.

 ## AI-Assisted Development

-Bucket provides powerful AI-assisted development capabilities through rules and Model Context Protocol (MCP).
+Reflag provides powerful AI-assisted development capabilities through rules and Model Context Protocol (MCP).
 These features help your AI development tools better understand your features and provide more accurate assistance.

-### Bucket Rules (Recommended)
+### Reflag Rules (Recommended)

 The `rules` command helps you set up AI-specific rules for your project.
-These rules enable AI tools to better understand how to work with Bucket and flags and how they should be used in your codebase.
+These rules enable AI tools to better understand how to work with Reflag and flags and how they should be used in your codebase.

 ```bash
 npx bucket rules [--format <cursor|copilot>] [--yes]